 Finding the best flights, how to get to your hotel, what to do when you get there, finding a place with good wifi, searching through countless Airbnbs and hotels, finding out how not to get scammed, where is the best cafe to work from, learning the basic phrases of a new language, getting used to your new neighborhood, finding out how the public transport works…

 Should I keep going?
 All that figuring out takes time and kind of is work!
-I happen to love this, I don’t mind it, it’s part the reason why I LOVE traveling but… make no mistake, it takes time, effort, and is hard work to figure out.
+I happen to love this.
+It’s part of the reason why I LOVE traveling but… make no mistake, it takes time and effort, and it’s hard work to figure out.
 Over and over.
-Every time you move to a new place (see point above about traveling slow!).
+Every time you move to a new place (see the point above about traveling SLOW!).